11 Ways To Design A Sophisticated Safari Adventure Bedroom | Boys Room Ideas

 Whether you like Disney’s Animal Kingdom Lodge or not, you’ll love these awesome safari & boys room ideas

 Designing for kiddos can be both a blast and a struggle.
 Until 2010, I was a full-time residential interior designer.
-Daily, clients asked my team and me to design themed kids bedroom.
+Daily, clients asked my team and me to design themed bedroom kids room.
 When he was two, I had the pleasure of creating the amazing Disney Animal Kingdom, aka safari room design for a loving little boy named J.T.

 The day we installed, J.T. went grabbed his tools and came to help us.
 Today, he’s a star high school football player now.
 Yes, I feel old!
 Where has the time gone?
 I’m certainly glad we took it, and I could find the photos of this beautiful little boy’s bedroom.

 How To Design For Kids, Especially Little Ones | Boys Rooms Ideas